VACUUMMS/VACUUMMS/README.md

 # VACUUMMS

-**VACUUMMS (Void Analysis Codes and Unix Utilities for Molecular Modeling and Simulation) is a collection of codes developed over the course of a research career, specifically for analyzing Free Volume in materials.**
+**VACUUMMS (Void Analysis Codes and Unix-like Utilities for Molecular Modeling and Simulation) is a collection of codes developed over the course of a research career, specifically for analyzing Free Volume in materials.**

+Beginning with version 1.3.0, VACUUMMS has shifted fully to development of the C++ interface, which in turn supports the python/pybind11 interface.
+The original command line interface and utilities still exist and remain largely unchanged, however these are now considered deprecated when there is a alternative available though the new interfaces.

 ## LICENSE